 Finding pure Carniolan honey bees in the U.S. is just about impossible.
 Most commercially available package bees or nucs are a mix of genetics – regardless of what the ads say.

-Still, you can buy bees that are an Italian Carni mix.
+Still, you can buy honey bees that are an Italian Carni mix.
 And, you can find some great Carni mix queens to introduce some new genetics to your existing hives.

 Bee breeders – through artificial insemination produce breeder queens of a pure nature.
 But, those are hundreds of dollars and out of reach of the average hobby beekeeper.